Comparing and Integrating Different Notions of Representational Correspondence in Neural Systems: Methods

 \subsection{Representational Metrics}

 We evaluate widely used similarity metrics that differ in the flexibility of the mappings they permit—from permutation-based alignments (soft-matching) to rigid geometric transformations (Procrustes) to looser linear mappings (linear predictivity) as well as non-fitting approaches that compare representational geometry directly (RSA).
 Consider two representations $\mathbf{X}_i \in \mathbb{R}^{M \times N_i}$ and $\mathbf{X}_j \in \mathbb{R}^{M \times N_j}$ from different models, where $M$ denotes the number of stimuli and $N_i, N_j$ denote the number of units.
-All representations are mean-centered along the sample dimension as required.
+All representations are mean-centered along the sample dimension.
+For metrics requiring a fitting procedure (e.g., Soft matching, linear predictivity, Procrustes), similarity values reflect the mean 5-fold cross-validation score.